stefan-hoeck/idris2-ilex/README.md

 ### State and Parsing

-With  the DFA defined above we can already define a proper `.csv` parser by implementing a bunch of state transitions based on the tokens we encounter.
+With  the DFA defined above we can already define a proper CSV parser by implementing a bunch of state transitions based on the tokens we encounter.
 We build lines from top to bottom keeping track of the current line number.
 Likewise, we build each line from left to right.
 Finally, we have to